Brigham Young: Conflicts

 Shortly after the arrival of Young's pioneers, the new Latter-day Saint colonies were incorporated into the United States through the Mexican Cession.
 Young petitioned the U.S. Congress to create the State of Deseret.
 The Compromise of 1850 instead carved out Utah Territory, and Young was appointed governor.
 As governor and church president, Young directed both religious and economic matters.
 He encouraged independence and self-sufficiency.
 Many cities and towns in Utah, and some in neighboring states, were founded under Young's direction.
 Young's leadership style has been viewed as autocratic.

 Utah War

 When federal officials received reports of widespread and systematic obstruction of federal officials in Utah (most notably judges), U.S. President James Buchanan decided in early 1857 to install a non-Mormon governor.
-Buchanan accepted the reports of the Runaway Officials without any further investigation, and the new non-sectarian governor was appointed and sent to the new territory accompanied by 2,500 soldiers.
+Based on reports from the Runaway Officials, Buchanan appointed the new non-sectarian governor Alfred Cumming and sent him to the new territory accompanied by 2,500 soldiers.
 When Young received word in July that federal troops were headed to Utah with his replacement, he called out his militia to ambush the federal force using delaying tactics.
-During the defense of Utah, now called the Utah War, Young held the U.S. Army at bay for a winter by taking their cattle and burning supply wagons.
+During the defense of Utah, now called the Utah War, Young stole cattle from the U.S. Army and burned their supply wagons.
 Young eventually reached a settlement with the aid of a peace commission and agreed to step down as governor.
 Buchanan later pardoned Young.